Thanaleng railway station: Proposed extension

-On 22 February 2006, after the conclusion of a trilateral agreement between Thailand, Laos, and France, the French Development Agency announced that it had approved funding for a second phase of the Thanaleng railway—an extension to Vientiane.
+On 22 February 2006, after the conclusion of a trilateral agreement among Thailand, Laos, and France, the French Development Agency announced that it had approved funding for a second phase of the Thanaleng railway—an extension to Vientiane.
 The cost of this second phase was estimated at US$13.2 million, including the cost of feasibility studies, infrastructure, and equipment.
 A US$50 million loan was also reportedly received from the Thai government for the extension.
 Construction was originally slated to begin in December 2010, and Lao railway officials had confirmed as late as September 2010 that plans would go ahead.
-The extension, which would have taken an estimated three years to complete, would have stretched 9 km from Thanaleng to a new main Khamsavath Station in Khamsavath village in Vientiane's Xaysetha District, 4 km away from That Luang Temple.
-Khamsavath station will be completed by June 2022 and open mid-2023.
+The extension, which would have taken an estimated three years to complete, would have stretched 9 km from Thanaleng to a new main Khamsavath station in Khamsavath village in Vientiane's Xaysetha District, 4 km away from That Luang Temple.
+Khamsavath station was completed in May 2023 and its scheduled to open in the middle of the year.
+The station was officially opened in October 31, 2023.

 After reviewing the project, Lao officials decided that Thanaleng station would be converted into a terminal for freight trains crossing over the Thai–Lao Friendship Bridge; freight could then be transported from Bangkok into Laos at a lower cost than would be possible with road transport.
-The Vientiane–Boten railway and the connecting Yuxi–Mohan railway to Kunming opened in December 2021.
+On 4 December 2021, a day after opening the China–Laos railway, the Vientiane Logistics Park, one of a total of nine logistics centers in Laos, was officially opened by Prime Minister Phankham Viphavanh at Thanaleng.

+In July 2022, the transhipment yard between the Laos-Thai meter gauge railway and the Laos–China standard gauge railway was officially inaugurated at Thanaleng / Vientiane South.